kordless/mitta-gpt3/README.md

 # Mitta GPT-3 Chrome Extension

-Mitta GPT-3 is a Google Chrome extension which queries OpenAI's GPT-3 API.
+Mitta GPT-3 is a Google Chrome extension which queries OpenAI's GPT-3 API and sends the title of the page for commenting.

 ## License
 Mitta GPT-3 ©2022 by Kord Campbell, [MIT License](./LICENSE)